-The NWFWMD has a limited long-term hydrologic data collection network of stream gauges and monitoring wells in Region II.
+The NWFWMD has a hydrologic data collection network consisting of rainfall gauges, stream gauges, and monitoring wells in Region II.
 As part of the regional water supply planning process and implementation of the RWSP, the District has enhanced its ground and surface water monitoring capabilities.
-This includes monitoring operations in cooperation with the U.S. Geological Survey surface water gauging network.
+This includes continuing monitoring operations in cooperation with the U.S. Geological Survey surface water gauging network.

-The District will continue to deploy gauging stations on tributaries in the region, including within the Yellow and Choctawhatchee river basins.
-Ground water quality monitoring for saltwater intrusion and aquifer level monitoring will also continue.
-The enhanced monitoring network will continue to be useful for long-term water supply planning, refining ground water models used to make management decisions, and developing water management strategies.
+The District will continue to operate gauging stations on tributaries in the region, including within the Yellow and Choctawhatchee river basins.
+Ground water quality monitoring for saltwater intrusion and limited aquifer level monitoring will also continue.
+The monitoring network will continue to be useful to ensure that long-term water supply iniatives will be successful and for refining tools and analyses needed to make future management decisions and further develop water management strategies.